Supportive Living Program Coordinator

 ● Be available to former residents living off site during the transition process or as needed

-● Complete regular client documentation and maintain resident files
+● Complete regular documentation and maintain resident files

 ● Schedule regular resident meetings and organize special events

-● Work on-call shifts (one week on a four or five week rotation)
+● Work on-call shifts (one week on a four week rotation)

 Staff Supervision